thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 # Running the Pretraining Experiment

-Finally, add the your experiment to `MyExperiments` at the bottom of the file:
+Finally, add your experiment to `MyExperiments` at the bottom of the file:

 ```python
 experiments = MyExperiments(